AlexTUM/investigate.nvim/README.md

 # Investigate.nvim

-A plugin for quick documentation look.
+A Neovim plugin for looking up documentation.